Dashboard State Indicators FAQsFrequently Asked Questions and Answers for the California School Dashboard State Indicators

 Is there a minimum number of students for local educational agencies or schools to receive a performance level?

 Yes.
-Performance levels will be reported for all students and any student group that has at least 30 students (at least 15 students for foster youth and homeless youth when that data becomes available in fall 2017).
+Performance levels will be reported for all students and any student group that has at least 30 students.
+An exception is for foster youth and homeless youth at the LEA level where performance levels will be reported if there are at least 15 students in those student groups.
 Data will be reported without a performance level if there are between 11 and 29 students.

 What does each indicator measure?